Russia, Ukraine agree to uphold ceasefire in Normandy talks | DW | 26.01.2022

 Kremlin envoy Dmitry Kozak said the talks were "not simple," but there was one common ground.
 He said that "despite all the differences in interpretations, we agreed that the ceasefire (in eastern Ukraine) must be maintained by all the parties in line with the accords."

-Kozak was referring to the Minsk agreement, which was signed under the Normandy format.
+Kozak was referring to the Minsk agreement, which was signed under the Normandy format, which got its name after representatives from the four nations met during the 2014 D-Day celebrations in Normandy, France.

 The envoys "support unconditional respect for the ceasefire and full adherence to the ceasefire strengthening measures of July 22, 2020, regardless of differences on other issues relating to the implementation of the Minsk agreements," the Elysee said.